Caveat: Psychedelia et Banalia

 Caveat: 2000th Post

 According to my blogomatic interface thingy, this will be my 2000th blog post.
 I feel so excited, on this significant anniversary.
 Well… not really.
+[UPDATE 2018-10-15: the alleged “blogomatic interface thingy” is no longer relevant, as I have moved my blog to self-hosting.
+The link is retained for historical accuracy, but the company linked to is no longer one I will endorse.]

 Um.
-It's surprising how few people actually read it.
+It’s surprising how few people actually read it.
 Fewer read it than two years ago, when I made my 1000th post.
-I'm not sure what that means.
-I suppose that one thing that it means is that my friends and family have better things to do, or I've been in Korea so long that they've mostly forgotten about me.
-I guess that's ok – I've come to realize that I mostly write just for myself.
+I’m not sure what that means.
+I suppose that one thing that it means is that my friends and family have better things to do, or I’ve been in Korea so long that they’ve mostly forgotten about me.
+I guess that’s okay – I’ve come to realize that I mostly write just for myself.

 It’s true that I get a limited number of random visitors who link through to the blog from google searches.
 Currently, the number one search that leads to this blog is: “오승근 떠나는 님아“.
 Go ahead – try it.
 Why?
 I think that for whatever reason, I’m one of the few bloggers who’s successfully posted a clearly-labeled link to a video of this Korean singer’s song.